Brooklyn Spousal Support Lawyer

 In recent decades, much has changed in family finances, with both parties contributing more than ever to their families' income.
 In keeping pace with these changes, New York's Domestic Relations Law has done away with the concept of alimony - and its antiquated connotations of lifetime support from the husband to the wife - in favor of spousal maintenance, which the law intends to be transitional, whenever possible, and gender neutral.

 Whether you anticipate paying or receiving spousal maintenance, Coffinas & Lusthaus, P.C. can make a compelling case that advances your financial interests.
 Today, more than ever, you need a law firm that stays ahead of the curve in this rapidly changing area of family law.
 For almost 30 years, Coffinas & Lusthaus, P.C. has done more than obtain fair results under the law: We've impacted the way the law works in order to achieve fair results.

 Spousal Maintenance in New York

 From the moment a couple separates, the spouse who has been dependent on the high-earning spouse can be at a disadvantage.
-At Coffinas & Lusthaus, P.C., we have seen cases where the high earner actually tried to "starve" concessions out of the less monied spouse on issues of property division and child custody.
+At Coffinas & Lusthaus, P.C., our Brooklyn spousal support lawyers have seen cases where the high earner actually tried to "starve" concessions out of the less monied spouse on issues of property division and child custody.
 The surest remedy for these tactics is an order of pendente lite (temporary) maintenance.
 Coffinas & Lusthaus, P.C. has been able to obtain temporary support that allowed dependent spouses to meet all their bills, including amounts for legal fees, so they could contest their divorce on a level playing field.

 A final order for spousal maintenance is available in cases of legal separation, uncontested divorce, and contested divorce.
 If you are hoping to negotiate a settlement agreement, our Brooklyn family law attorneys have the knowledge of the law and experience at trial to anticipate how a court would likely rule.
 Our strong, principled negotiations lead to consistently favorable results.
 When it's necessary to litigate this issue, Coffinas & Lusthaus, P.C. has the skill and tenacity to secure a fair outcome.